 Many know that history repeats itself but only a few learn from the past.
 Rulers repeat the mistakes of the rulers before them.

-Mike divides economic history of any successful country (which, too, goes in cycles) into 7 stages (jump to 9:15 in the video).
+Mike divides economic history of any successful country, which too, goes in cycles, into 7 stages (jump to 9:15 in the video).

-Money cycle of a successful country
+7 seven stages of a successful country

 Stage 1.
 A country introduces gold and silver or something that is backed by gold and silver

 Stage 5.
 When run out of means to fund a war, the government of this country takes away wealth from its people.

-Stage 7.
-Eventually, people turn to gold and silver (and other physical assets).
-Gold and silver worth against low-value coinage or currency goes up resulting in a collapse of a country’s economy.
-This transfers massive wealth to those who happened to have gold and silver at the time
+The worth of gold and silver against low-value coinage or currency goes up exponentially.
+This results in a collapse of the economy of that country.
+This also transfers massive wealth to those who happened to own gold and silver at the time.

-Before wrapping up, a couple last words:
+Before wrapping up, a few crucial things to acknowledge.